Prayag15-bit/ARTH-team-task-1/README.md

 # ARTH-team-task-1
 Whatsup everyone.
-Hpoe you all are safe and sound.
+Hope you all are safe and sound.
 This is the repo which contains the combined efforts of me and my team members in creating a Menu-Driven Python program for automating some of the most demanding and used technologies around the world.
 This is a step-wise guide to help you understand the working and execution of our program

 # Team members who contributed in this project :-
 1. Prayag Magotra (B.Tech 3rd Year student, Pune)